trinitrotloen/PHLSProject/PlayerListSubmissionProject/ReadMe.txt

 * Player List Submission implemented.

 TO DO LIST
+* TEAM BASED Password control will be added.
+* Team Admin and member password changes will be added.
+* Team name change will be added.
+* Team password change will be added.
-* New team addition for administration issues.
+* New team submission will be added.
-* New Player Tracking db creation for new teams submitted to the system.
 * New Player adding - removing functionality will be added.
-* TEAM BASED Password control will be added.
 * Player information will be filled from DB when selected.